 Like the symptoms, the cause of heart disease is specific to the type.
-Coronary artery disease, the most common type of the condition, is caused by the buildup of plaque on the arteries.
-An unhealthy lifestyle that includes poor diet, lack of exercise, smoking, and being overweight are the most important risk factors.
+The buildup of plaque on the arteries causes coronary artery disease, the most common type of the condition.
+An unhealthy lifestyle that includes poor diet, lack of exercise, smoking, and being overweight is the most important risk factor for heart disease.

 In many cases, the cause of cardiomyopathy is unknown.
-The most common type is thought to be caused by damage to the heart while others are inherited conditions.
-Heart infections will be caused by bacteria, viruses, and parasites.
+Experts believe damage to the heart causes the most common type, while others are inherited conditions.
+Bacteria, viruses, and parasites will cause heart infections.

-Valvular disease may be present at birth or it can be triggered by conditions such as rheumatic fever, infections, or connective tissue disorders.
+Valvular disease may be present at birth, or conditions such as rheumatic fever, infections, or connective tissue disorders may trigger it.

 After taking a family history, your doctor will probably recommend blood tests and a chest x-ray to diagnose heart disease.
-Blood tests usually account for a lipid profile (total cholesterol, LDL, HDL, and triglycerides), lipoproteins, C-reactive protein (CRP), and homocysteine.
+Blood tests usually account for a lipid profile (total cholesterol, low density lipoproteins – LDL, high density lipoproteins – HDL, and triglycerides), lipoproteins, C-reactive protein (CRP), and homocysteine.

 Did you know that you can test for heart health at home?
 Check out this article to learn more!

-Further tests that must be done in a clinic may include an electrocardiogram (EKG or ECG), which measures the electrical activity in your heart.
+Further tests that doctors perform in a clinic may include an electrocardiogram (EKG or ECG), which measures cardiac electrical activity.
 This is a common, noninvasive procedure that takes less than 5 minutes to perform.
 Your doctor will look for abnormalities that could signal a problem.

 Another common visualization is an echocardiogram, which is an ultrasound of the heart.
 This procedure is also noninvasive and often takes about 45 minutes.
-Both electrocardiograms and echocardiograms can be performed at rest or during stress (physical exercise like a treadmill).
+Doctors perform both electrocardiograms and echocardiograms at rest or during stress (physical exercise like a treadmill).

 Sometimes, an invasive test called cardiac catheterization may be necessary to better diagnose the condition.
 This procedure involves inserting a long, flexible tube into a blood vessel, usually in the wrist or groin, and gently guiding it to the heart.
 X-rays are used to help guide the catheter and determine how well blood is flowing through the heart and whether there are other structural problems.